"But the stranger that dwelleth with you shall be unto you as one born among you, and thou shalt love him as thyself"

 From the Director

-“As the daughter of Holocaust survivors who lost loved ones and lived as refugees for many years, I always saw the importance of supporting people who experienced loss and displacement in difficult conditions and found themselves in a foreign country, without help from the authorities.
+“As the granddaughter of Holocaust survivors who lost loved ones and lived as refugees for many years, and a daughter of refugees, I always saw the importance of supporting people who experienced loss and displacement in difficult conditions and found themselves in a foreign country, without help from the authorities.
 This is the reason I chose to combine my profession as a social worker with my passion to help asylum seekers.

 I am proud to lead ASSAF, an organization working on behalf of people who fled dictatorships, genocide, and wars - women and men who were persecuted, imprisoned, abducted, and severely tortured in their homeland and during their journey to find shelter.
 I am proud to lead the dedicated and professional team of an organization that works tirelessly for the welfare and rights of asylum seekers in Israel, where the good within Israeli society is so visible.”